fireball-industries/discussions/README.md

 This repo is a centralized space for **everyone working on Fireball projects** — from engineers and developers to partners and contributors — to connect, discuss issues, share progress, and spark ideas. 💬✨

 ## 💬 What You Can Do Here

+- 🧠 Ask technical or strategic questions about our projects